sardbaba/gestpay-for-woocommerce/readme.txt

 == Changelog ==

-= 2020XXYY =
+= 20200811 =
+* Fix: 3DS2 need authTimestamp to YYYYMMDDHHMM; removed ua informations from AuthData.
-* Fix: Payment method change allow to correctly change the associated token.
+* Fix on payment method change for Subscriptions: allow to correctly change the associated token.
 * Improvement: Added a second attempt if an error occurs when getting the SOAP client.

 = 20200719 =